patrickPDD/testIon1/README.md

 The angular applicaton will include an index, a displayVesions template, a displayVerssions directive, controller and a service that will fetch the json file.

+UPDATE

+This leaves a lott to be desired however this was a good exercise for me.

+Note the api is reached